Hungary Process Service

 If the addressee declines to accept the document, the document must be considered served on the day of the unsuccessful service.
 In that event, the postal service provider returns the official document without delay to the sender with the notice "delivery refused," and the legal consequences in connection with the served document are to be applied.

-If the first service attempt is unsuccessful (but the addressee's address is otherwise correct), the postal service provider shall leave a notice at the given address informing the addressee that 1) the postal service provider tried to serve an official document, 2) it will attempt to serve the document on the fifth working day following the day of the unsuccessful delivery and 3) the addressee can collect the official document at the post office upon proof of identity.
+Suppose the first service attempt is unsuccessful (but the addressee's address is otherwise correct).
+In that case, the postal service provider shall leave a notice at the given address informing the addressee that 1) the postal service provider tried to serve an official document, 2) it will attempt to serve the document on the fifth working day following the day of the unsuccessful delivery and 3) the addressee can collect the official document at the post office upon proof of identity.

 Should the second service also be unsuccessful, the postal service provider will leave a notice informing the addressee that the official document can be collected at the post office within five working days of the second unsuccessful service.
 After five working days, the postal service provider will return the official document to the sender with a notice indicating that it was "not claimed for" by the addressee.
-In this case, the documents are deemed as served on the fifth working day of the second delivery attempt.
+In this case, the documents are deemed served on the fifth working day of the second delivery attempt.

-The same rules apply for formal service, but the documents cannot be considered as served when the addressee refuses to accept them or they are returned by the postal service provider as "not claimed for.”
+The same rules apply for formal service, but the documents cannot be considered as served when the addressee refuses to accept them or the postal service provider returns them as "not claimed for.”

 Hungary has declared that service under Article 5(1) shall only be made if the document to be served is accompanied by an official translation into the Hungarian language.

 By official translation, the Hungarian Central Authority means a translation accepted for judicial proceedings in the requesting Contracting State under its law; thus, a certain quality and reliability are ensured.

 Timeline for Execution